Endangered Species Act of 1973: Section 10: Permitting, Conservation Agreements, and Experimental Populations

 Section 10 of the ESA provides a permit system that may allow acts prohibited by Section 9.
 This includes scientific and conservation activities.
 For example, the government may let someone move a species from one area to another.
 This would otherwise be a prohibited taking under Section 9.
 Before the law was amended in 1982, a listed species could be taken only for scientific or research purposes.
 The combined result of the amendments to the Endangered Species Act have created a more flexible ESA.
+Nevertheless, the process for obtaining such a permit is often time consuming, costly, and burdensome: To receive such a permit a landowner must create a habitat conservation plan (see further discussion below) and is generally required to agree to significant project modifications and costly mitigation.

 More changes were made in the 1990s in an attempt by Secretary of the Interior Bruce Babbitt to shield the ESA from a Congress hostile to the law.
 He instituted incentive-based strategies that would balance the goals of economic development and conservation.